librenms/librenms/doc/Developing/Creating-Documentation.md

   - Ensure you use the correct formatting for `commands` and `code blocks` by wrapping one liners in backticks or blocks in ```.
   - Put content into sub-headings where possible to organise the content.
-- If you rename a file, please add a redirect in for the old file by using `<meta http-equiv="refresh" content="0; url=/NewLocation/" />` within the old file name.
+- If you rename a file, please add a redirect for the old file in `mkdocs.yml`

 Please ensure you add the document to the relevant section within `pages` of `mkdocs.yml` so that it's in the correct menu and is built.
 Forgetting this